General Motors New Zealand: 2012–2020

-In 2018 the U.S Chevrolet Silverado and Chevrolet Camaro were introduced to the New Zealand market through Holden Special Vehicles (HSV.)
-Both vehicles are "re-engineered" (converted from LHD to RHD) by HSV Australia's production facility in Clayton South, Victoria and imported into New Zealand.
+In 2018 the U.S. Chevrolet Silverado and Chevrolet Camaro were introduced to the New Zealand market through Holden Special Vehicles (HSV.)
+Both vehicles are "re-engineered" (converted from LHD to RHD) by HSV Australia's production facility in Clayton South and imported into New Zealand.
 Both retain their original "Chevrolet" badging in both countries.
 The Silverado range includes the 2500HD WT, 2500HD LTZ, 2500HD LTZ "Midnight" Edition, 2500HD LTZ "Custom Sport" Edition and the 3500HD LTZ.

 Camaro models offered are the ZL1 and 2SS.
-38 of the initial 550 2SS Camaros produced in Australia in 2018 were for the New Zealand market.
+Of the initial 550 2SS Camaros produced in Australia in 2018, 38 of those were built for the New Zealand market.
 HSV's Managing Director, Tim Jackson, said: "This project has been over three years in the making and involved millions of dollars of investment in product development, testing and validation.
 We set out with the goal of retaining the integrity of the left-hand-drive vehicle through the adoption of extensive engineering, development, and manufacturing processes.
 We are proud to say we believe we have achieved our goal".
 Production of the facelifted 2019 models commenced in Australia from April, 2019 with New Zealand receiving its first Camaro ZL1 models in late 2019.

-In July 2019 Holden New Zealand announced plans for the first ever factory-right hand drive, mid-engine Chevrolet Corvette for the Australian and New Zealand markets.
-Following General Motors announcement in February 2020 of the demise of Holden, Chevrolet later confirmed that the Corvette may still go ahead, possibly set to arrive in 2021 through General Motors Special Vehicles (GMSV), the successor to Holden Special Vehicles (HSV.)